Gulf War Syndrome

 - Difficulty concentrating

 If we sort through these symptoms, we find that the majority of them (depression, nightmares, anxiety, difficulty concentrating, and flashbacks) are mental symptoms.
-We then need to find which mental disorder best describes all of these mental symptoms.
+We then need to find which Mental Disorder best describes all of these mental symptoms.
 These symptoms are all common symptoms of PTSD.
 As long as the symptoms are severe enough to qualify as PTSD, a single rating for PTSD will be given for all these Gulf War Syndrome symptoms.
-Depression cannot be rated separately as Chronic Depression, since the depression is already covered by rating PTSD.
+Depression cannot then be rated separately as chronic depression, since the depression is already covered by rating PTSD.

 That’s it.
 Just remember when rating Gulf War Syndrome to rate each symptom separately unless two or more symptoms are all covered by a single condition.

-To ensure that you receive the proper disability rating for your Gulf War Syndrome, make sure to understand the entire DoD disability process, VA disability process, and how the VASRD rates conditions.
+To ensure that you receive the proper Military Disability Rating for your Gulf War Syndrome, make sure to understand the entire DoD Disability Process, VA Disability Process, and how the VASRD rates conditions.